Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/camera.rst

 ^^^^^^^^^

 Cycles supports Equirectangular and Fisheye panoramic cameras.
-Note that these cannot be displayed with OpenGL rendering in the viewport;
-they will only work for rendering.
+Note that these cannot be displayed non rendered modes in the viewport, i.e. *Solid* mode; they will only work for the final render.

 Equirectangular